Thomas-Chabot/Misc-Roblox/README.md

 Gui-Css:    Allows a Gui to easily change its appearance on hover & activation events.

+ResizableGui: Grants players the ability to resize a GUI to a size that fits their screen, regardless of device.

 Read through each individual module to find further information and documentation.

+All code written by ThomasChabot on Roblox